armadaproject/armada/docs/api.md

 ## Authentication

-Both gRPC and Rest api support the same set of authentication methods.
+Both gRPC and REST API support the same set of authentication methods.
 In the case of gRPC all authentication methods uses `authorization` key in grpc metadata.
 The REST api use standard http Authorization header (which is translated by grpc-gateway to `authorization` metadata).

 See helm chart [documentation](./helm/server.md#Authentication) for different server authentication schemes setup.

 ### No Auth
-For testing armada can be configured to accept no authentication.
+For testing, armada can be configured to accept no authentication.
 All operations will use user `anonymous` in this case.

 ### OpenId Authentication
 When server is configured with OpenID, it will accept authorization header or metadata in the form `Bearer {oauth_token}`.